 Visit Fylde Coast suggested the Club held an open day before it was filled in.
 So on 1 November 2014, the Angling Club opened the doors, and also the doors of their clubhouse.
 We obviously went along to have a look and take photos!

 What an interesting building!
 I’m not quite sure what we expected to see, but I don’t think we expected this.
 It’s a cosy, comfortable meeting place.

-Of course once the underground cavern was filled in, there would be nowhere to put the tractors.
-So an extension was added to the side of the Fylde Boat Angling Club House.
+Of course with the underground cavern filled in, there would be nowhere to put the tractors.
+So in 2015 an extension was added to the side of the Fylde Boat Angling Club House.